ramirza1/Rehan-Mirza/_pages/about.md

   <!-- Top intro (bold) -->
   <p class="intro-lead">
     <strong>Hi there!
-I'm Rehan, an incoming PhD student at the Annenberg School for Communication at the University of Pennsylvania, starting Fall 2025.</strong>
+I'm Rehan, a PhD student at the Annenberg School for Communication at the University of Pennsylvania.</strong>
   </p>

   <!-- Research block: photo left, text right -->